Grays Harbor County, Washington: Economy

 Principal economic activity in Grays Harbor County includes manufacturing, seafood, and various service industries; the largest local employers are government, healthcare, social assistance, lodging, food service, retail.

 As of May 2025, Grays Harbor County had 23,840 non-farm jobs and an unemployment rate of 5.5% without adjustments for seasonal labor; there was a total of 1,607 unemployed individuals.

 Infrastructure

 To combat flooding concerns, the county has received several upgrades or new builds of flood protection systems under the combined efforts of the Chehalis River Basin Flood Authority and county, federal, and local governments, beginning in 2012.
-Mostly consisting of pump houses in flood-prone communities, the efforts also include the construction of floodwalls and levees.
+Mostly consisting of pumping stations in flood-prone communities, the efforts also include the construction of floodwalls and levees.
 The ongoing project is estimated to cost over $50 million as of 2024, providing protection to over 5,100 residences and 1,300 businesses.